Bala Usman: Life

-Usman was born in Musawa, Katsina State, his father was Durbin of Katsina and brother of Usman Nagogo, his paternal grandfather was Sarkin Katsina Muhammadu Dikko Dan Gidado and his mother was a daughter of Abdullahi Bayero, former Emir of Kano.
+Usman was born in 1945 in Musawa in Katsina Province, Colonial Nigeria.
+His father was Durbin Katsina (a traditional title with kingmaker status in the Katsina Emirate) and a brother of Sarkin Katsina Usman Nagogo.
+His mother was a daughter of Sarkin Kano Abdullahi Bayero.
 He attended Musawa Junior Primary School, Kankia Senior Primary School, Minna Senior Primary School and Government College, Kaduna.
 He then went to study at the University Tutorial College and then at University of Lancaster where he completed his studies with a degree in History and Political Science.
 He returned to Nigeria in 1967 to become a teacher at Barewa College, Zaria where he taught until 1971.
 Usman started his graduate studies in 1970 at Ahmadu Bello University, earning his PhD degree in 1974.
 He started lecturing at the university as a part-time lecturer before being promoted to full-time.

 During the Nigerian Second Republic, he was briefly the Secretary to the Kaduna State government under the PRP led Balarabe Musa administration.